Udny Station

 Udny Station (/ˈwɪdnɪ/) is a small village in Aberdeenshire, Scotland.
-It is 8 miles east of Oldmeldrum and 5 miles south west of Ellon.
-It is part of the parish of Foveran.
+It lies approximately 8 miles east of Oldmeldrum and 5 miles south-west of Ellon, and forms part of the parish of Foveran.

+History

-Udny Station was a station on the Formartine and Buchan line to Fraserburgh.
-The tracks were removed in the early 1980s, just as the oil boom was getting into full swing.
+The settlement developed around the former railway station on the Formartine and Buchan line to Fraserburgh, from which it takes its name.
+The line closed in the early 1980s and the tracks were subsequently removed.

-There was a goods yard with railway sidings at the station.
-The sidings were in the area where a number of newer houses have been built.
-Walking along the track of the old platform, one of the original lighting units (minus the glass) is still visible mounted on a concrete post.
-About a mile south of the station, on the old track, walkers pass old level crossing gates which are still fitted showing the orange round plate.
+There was a goods yard with railway sidings at the station, located in the area where a number of newer houses have since been built.
+Along the former platform alignment, one of the original lighting units (minus its glass) remains visible, mounted on a concrete post.
+About a mile south of the station, on the former trackbed, old level crossing gates are still present and retain their orange circular warning plates.